tbenade/wercker-devcenter/source/articles/boxes/chef.md

 sidebar_current: "boxes-chef"
 ---

-# Creating your own boxes with Bash
+# Creating your own boxes with Chef

 In this article we will go through the process of creating a wercker box which is provisioned via [Opscode's Chef](http://www.opscode.com/chef/).